NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 If you're unfamiliar with CSP you should read `An Introduction to Content Security Policy <http://www.html5rocks.com/en/tutorials/security/content-security-policy/>`_ by Mike West, one of the Chrome developers.
 You'll also find information about CSP on the `Mozilla Developer Network <https://developer.mozilla.org/en-US/docs/Security/CSP>`_.

-At the time of writing, CSP 1.0 is supported by most major browsers (Opera/Chrome/Firefox/Safari).
-Internet Explorer CSP support is lacking for now, but they're `working on it <https://status.modern.ie/contentsecuritypolicy?term=content>`_.
+At the time of writing, CSP 1.0 is supported by most major browsers (Opera/Chrome/Firefox/Safari/Edge).

-Chrome and Firefox have partial support for CSP Level 2.
+Chrome/Opera and Firefox are the first browsers to implement support CSP Level 2.

 A page's content security policy is set through the following headers: